Masters in Health Administration in California

 Career Outlook for Graduates in California

 This rewarding career field is expected to have much faster than average job growth in the coming years.
-The Bureau of Labor Statistics (BLS) projected in 2012 that 73,300 jobs for medical and health services managers would be created by 2022.
+Medical and health services manager job openings are projected to increase by 24 percent between 2018 and 2028.
 Job growth in this field is likely due to an aging population with increasingly complex healthcare needs.

 California has the second-largest number of individuals working as medical and health services managers in the nation.
-Currently, there are 26,860 medical and health services managers in the state.
-California is also the second-highest paying state for medical and health services managers, who have a median annual salary of $118,040 (BLS 2013).
+Currently, there are 42,200 medical and health services managers in the state.
+California is also the third-highest paying state for medical and health services managers, who have a median annual salary of $138,030.

-Six of the top paying metropolitan areas in the United States for medical and health services managers are in California.
-The top five highest paying metropolitan areas in the United States are Madera-Chowchilla, California; San Jose-Sunnyvale-Santa Clara, California; Vallejo-Fairfield, California; San Francisco-San Mateo-Redwood City, California; and Salinas, California.
-Merced, California, is the seventh highest paying metropolitan area for medical and health services managers.
+Five of the top paying metropolitan areas in the United States for medical and health services managers are in California.
+The top five highest paying metropolitan areas in the United States are Vallejo-Fairfield, Santa Cruz-Watsonville, Madera, Bridgeport-Stamford-Norwalk Connecticut, and San Francisco-Oakland-Hayward.
+Salina is the ninth-highest paying metropolitan area for medical and health services managers.

 Take the next step to earning your master’s degree and request information from the schools below.
 Compare multiple programs and find the best health administration program to help you reach your career goals and aspirations.